NOVEMBER

 Leaves are still falling – keep collecting them from lawns, flower beds, paths and patios to make valuable leaf mould (see September); however, leaving a small pile in the odd corner can provide a haven for wildlife.

-In general, avoid your end of season clear-up making the garden it too tidy – so leaving spent perennials standing can add structure to the garden over winter whilst providing food and shelter to birds and other wildlife.
+In general, avoid your end of season clear-up making the garden too tidy – leaving spent perennials standing can add structure to the garden over winter whilst providing food and shelter to birds and other wildlife.

 There is much more on this topic below – go to Wildlife